 Claudine Simon is a pianist, artist, improviser and performer.
-For several years now she has been engaged in multidisciplinary and experimental creative work with choreographers, composers and stage directors alike.
+She has engaged in sound creation work with choreographers, composers and stage directors alike.
 She defines her practice as being about establishing links and relations between our sensibilities, our perceptions as well as between our manual and emotional skills.

 Claudine was trained by Jean-Francois Heisser, Marie-Josèphe Jude and Pierre-Laurent Aimard at the Conservatoire National Supérieur de Musique et de Danse de Paris where she got to meet various people that have nourished her musical path.

 Whether as a soloist or as a chamber musician, she regularly performs in many different venues in France: Opera de Lyon, La Roque d’Anthéron, l’Opéra Comique, Cité de la Musique, Hotel National des Invalides, festival de Tautavel d’Aix-en-Provence, Rencontres Artistiques de Bel Air, and also abroad (tours in India, China, Europe…).

 Her personal relation to improvisation took shape during her studies at the Paris CNSMD and her training with Alain Savouret (generative improvisation course).
 Since then, her practice has been constantly enhanced by artistic exchanges with composers and improvisers with whom she frequently collaborates (Samuel Sighicelli, Elise Dabrowski, ensemble Op.cit, Jocelyn Mienniel…) and with fulfillment of projects of her own initiative.